-This Information Circular is furnished in connection with the solicitation of proxies by the management of HILLCREST ENERGY TECHNOLOGIES LTD. (the "Company") for use at the annual general meeting (the "Meeting") of its shareholders to be held on June 20, 2023 at the time and place and for the purposes set forth in the accompanying notice of the Meeting.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Hillcrest Energy Technologies Ltd. (the "Company") for use at the annual general meeting (the "Meeting") of its shareholders to be held at 10 o'clock a.m.
+(Pacific Time) on June 6, 2025, at the time and place and for the purposes set forth in the accompanying notice of the Meeting.

-In this Information Circular, references to "the Company", "we" and "our" refer to HILLCREST ENERGY TECHNOLOGIES LTD. "Common Shares" means the common shares without par value in the capital of the Company.
+In this Information Circular, references to "the Company", "we" and "our" refer to Hillcrest Energy Technologies Ltd. "Common Shares" means the common shares without par value in the capital of the Company.
 "Beneficial Shareholders" means shareholders who do not hold Common Shares in their own name and "intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.
-"Registered Shareholders" means a shareholder who holds Common Shares in their own name, and may be an intermediary, who holds on behalf of a Beneficial Shareholder.
+"Registered Shareholders" means a shareholder who holds Common Shares in their own name, and may be an intermediary who holds on behalf of a Beneficial Shareholder.